Graph Memory: A Structured and Interpretable Framework for Modality-Agnostic Embedding-Based Inference: Related Work

-\paragraph{Instance retrieval and semi-parametric adapters.} Instance-based inference spans classical $k$NN to Deep $k$NN (DkNN) \cite{papernot2018dknn}, which retrieves neighbors across multiple network layers to improve robustness and interpretability.
+Instance-based inference spans classical $k$NN to Deep $k$NN (DkNN) \cite{papernot2018dknn}, which retrieves neighbors across multiple network layers to improve robustness and interpretability.
 Subsequent semi-parametric adapters integrate retrieval with pretrained encoders at scale, e.g., $k$NN with frozen vision backbones for privacy-aware continual learning and deletion \cite{doerrich2024privacyknn}, class-conditional memory that augments parametric logits \cite{bhardwaj2023knncm}, and kNN-Adapter for black-box LM domain adaptation \cite{huang2023knnadapter}.
-While these approaches underscore the value of non-parametric memory, they operate at the \emph{instance} or \emph{layer-activation} level and are tightly coupled to specific deep architectures.
-In contrast, embedding-level or prototype-level representations can serve as a universal non-parametric head (independent of the encoder or even of neural architectures) allowing consistent reasoning and calibration across arbitrary embedding sources.
+While these approaches underscore the value of non-parametric memory, they operate at the \emph{instance} or \emph{activation} level and are tightly coupled to specific deep architectures.
+In contrast, embedding-level or prototype-level representations can serve as a universal non-parametric head independent of the encoder.